hackclub/hackclub/workshops/webcomponents/README.md

 1. Tree data structures
 2. CSS pseudo classes and pseudo elements
-3. ES6 style JavaScript
+3. ES6-style JavaScript
 4. Serving assets locally

 These four things are all you need to be able to start working with web components.
 This workshop will guide you through the process of designing your own custom elements by teaching you how to build a dummy contacts application.
-Start with this html file, remember that `type="module"` depends on `fetch`, which is not allowed when server over `file://`.
+Start with this HTML file, remember that `type="module"` depends on `fetch`, which is not allowed when server over `file://`.
 This is why you need to serve your project locally.

 ```html
 <!DOCTYPE html>